Wonderfall/dockerfiles/nextcloud/README.md

 **Below you can find a docker-compose file, which is very useful !**

-Now you have to use a reverse proxy in order to access to your container through Internet, details on it are available at the end of the README.md.
+Now you have to use a **reverse proxy** in order to access to your container through Internet, steps and details are available at the end of the README.md.

 Browse to Nextcloud setup page, then :
 - **Data folder** : change `/nextcloud/data` to `/data`.